Speicherstadt: History

 In 1883, to clear space for the new port area, the demolition of the Kehrwieder and Wandrahm area began and more than 20,000 people needed to be relocated.
 The construction was completed before the start of World War I, managed by the Freihafen-Lagerhaus-Gesellschaft (the predecessor of the Hamburger Hafen und Logistik AG), which was also responsible for the subsequent operation.

 After the destruction of about half of the buildings in Operation Gomorrah by bombing during World War II, the conservative rebuilding was finished in 1967, while the Hanseatic Trade Center now occupies the sites of the completely destroyed structures.
 In 1991 it was listed as a protected Hamburg heritage site.
 Since 2008, it has been part of the HafenCity quarter.
 In an attempt to revitalize the inner city area, the Hamburg government initiated the development of the HafenCity area, for example with the construction of the Elbe Philharmonic Hall.

 Architecture

 The warehouses were built with different support structures, but Franz Andreas Meyer created a Neo-Gothic red-brick outer layer with little towers, alcoves, and glazed terra cotta ornaments.
 The warehouses are multi-storey buildings with entrances from water and land.
 One of the oldest warehouses is the Kaispeicher B of the International Maritime Museum.

 Use

 The Speicherstadt is a major tourist attraction in Hamburg and is the focus of most of the harbor tours.
-There are several museums like the Deutsches Zollmuseum (German Customs Museum), Miniatur Wunderland (a model railway) and the Hamburg Dungeon.
+There are several museums, like the Deutsches Zollmuseum (German Customs Museum), Miniatur Wunderland (a model railway), and the Hamburg Dungeon.
 The Afghan Museum was also located here, but closed in 2012.

 The buildings are also used as warehouses.
-As of 2005, the companies in the Speicherstadt handled one-third of the world's carpet production, and other goods including cocoa, coffee, tea, spices, maritime equipment, and electronics.
+As of 2005, the companies in the Speicherstadt handled one third of the world's oriental rug production, and other goods including cocoa, coffee, tea, spices, maritime equipment, and electronics.